JPAT-ROSEMARY/SCUBA/README.md

 MoreoverThe project is used for a couple of experiments to evaluate and compare both ASM & BCEL frameworks.
 The results of the experiments are accompanied under `./org.jpat.scuba.ui/experiments/`.

-Why utilizing two Bytecode Engineering Frameworks
+Why Utilizing Two Bytecode Engineering Frameworks
 --

 The goal was in the first place to compare those two frameworks to each other.
 I learned by experimenting with SCUBA, analysing and instrumenting many Java open source projects, that ASM is about 3 times faster than BCEL in average.